+As a result of our specialized manufacturing process, the carbon footprint of our modules is up to six times lower than conventional crystalline silicon modules and a fraction of the carbon footprint of conventional energy sources.
 Our lower-carbon solar technology not only has positive environmental benefits, but also provides a competitive advantage in commercial discussions.
 Solar PV tenders in France require an official carbon footprint assessment of solar modules to be eligible for participating in government auctions.
 After module price, carbon footprint is the most important criteria.
-In 2017, we were awarded a greater than 100MW module supply agreement in France, not only as a result of our competitive offering but also because of the significant environmental benefits that our module technology offers.
-On a life cycle basis, our thin film modules have the smallest carbon footprint, lowest water use and fastest energy payback time in the industry.

-Time horizon Current
+Current

-Likelihood Very likely
+Very likely